Board of Supervisors hearing on commission streamlining is scheduled for March 17, 2026 at 3:00 p.m. Visit sfbos.org to learn more.

 Prop E Important Dates

-By February 1, 2026: The Task Force will prepare and send a final report with their recommendations for the Mayor and Board of Supervisors.
-By March 1, 2026: The City Attorney will draft legislation reflecting the Task Force's recommendations to be sent to the Board of Supervisors.
-By April 1, 2026: The Board of Supervisors must hold a hearing on the drafted legislation.
+By April 1, 2026: The Board of Supervisors must hold a hearing on the Task Force's recommendations and drafted legislation (hearing scheduled for March 17, 2026 at 3:00 p.m.
+Visit sfbos.org for more information).
 By July 2026: The Board of Supervisors will decide whether to place a Charter amendment on the November 2026 ballot.View detailed timelineResources

 Learn about City boards and commissions.